sunenvidiado-nx/bored-suggestions-app/README.md

 ## For Developers

-- Witness Riverpod's superpowers in action: **easy dependency injection, seamless state management, and data fetching like a breeze**.
+- Witness Riverpod's superpowers in action: **easy dependency injection, seamless state management, and data caching and binding like a breeze**.
 - Dive into the code and level up your skills ⬆️.

 ## For Everyone